stelligent/stelligent-u/06-auto-scaling/README.md

 using the CLI.
 Observe Auto Scaling as it launches a replacement instance.
 Take note of what it does with the instance you marked unhealthy.

+Spins up a new instance and then terminates the old instance.

 #### Lab 6.2.4: Troubleshooting Features